AI Policy Kit for Accounting Firms

 What happens after purchase?

-Stripe returns you to a secure download page where the policy documents are available as clean print-to-PDF HTML documents.
+Stripe returns you to a secure download page.
+The implementation guide and policy documents are available as clean print-to-PDF HTML, pre-filled with your firm name and policy owner for review and customization.